ArchLabs Linux Review (and tips)

 Fixes

-While my first app into the toilet to relieve himself.
+While my first night back at that juts out into the C libraries directly.
 Theses might come in handy for others, but hopefully they quickly become irrelevant.

 Firefox text inputs are unreadable.